RadiusNetworks/altbeacon-reference/README.md

 These shell scripts provide a reference for the AltBeacon standard.
 They use the tools provided by BlueZ, the Linux Bluetooth stack, to showcase an AltBeacon implementation on a Linux machine.

-`altbeacon-transmit` - Transmit an a BLE proximity beacon with the AltBeacon standard
+`altbeacon-transmit` - Transmit as a BLE proximity beacon with the AltBeacon standard

 `altbeacon-receive`  - Detect proximity beacons using the AltBeacon standard